International students are charged different tuition fees and have different funding options to Home students.

 Tuition fees

-If you're an International applicant, you'll need to pay a deposit of £4,000 to secure a place on your course.
-The remainder of the tuition fee for the first year of your course must be paid before you enrol at the start of the academic year.
+The remaining tuition fees for the first year of your course must be paid before you enrol at the start of the academic year.
 Once you have enrolled, the deposit will contribute towards your total tuition fee payment.

 If you are being sponsored by an official financial sponsor, as defined by UK Visas and Immigration, a deposit payment waiver can be requested.
 Evidence of sponsorship must be uploaded to your UAL portal.